 The most convenient way to get a copy of your data, is to export it from Garmin Connect.
 You can do this by going to the activity page, clicking on the gear icon to the left, and selecting 'export as original' as shown below.

-When you're ready, Go to the upload page and start editing your activities
+When you're ready, Go to the upload page and start editing your data.

 After an activity has been uploaded, you'll see a bar chart.
 Each bar is showing how long (in seconds) you took to swim a length.
 The color of the bar indicates the stroke.
 The tool uses the same color scheme as Garmin Connect.
 On the same chart, you'll see a black line showing average time per length, with labels for intervals and rests.